Experience Trondheim in one day

 Next, explore Trondheim's urban art.
 Start in the Kattveita neighbourhood, where you can admire the latest work by local artist Linnea Johansson before making your way to Gjelvangveita.
 Stroll through Hospitalsløkkan, with its handsomely restored old houses, and intothe historic Ila neighbourhood.

 Explore Ila's street art which was made in conjunction with Trondheim Gatekunstfestival before having fjord-side lunch at Lille Skansen, which has a good selection of seafood.

-After lunch it's time for some historical refreshment.
-Visit Nidaros Cathedral, it's full of history!
-And Trondheim Kunstmuseum next to the cathedral.
-Walk along the Nidelva river and cross Gamle Bybro over to cozy Bakklandet.
+After lunch, it's time for some historical refreshment.
+Visit historical Nidaros Cathedral!
+Don't forget to check out Trondheim Kunstmuseum, a contemporary art museumright next door to the cathedral.
+Walk along the Nidelva river and cross Gamle Bybro over to cosy Bakklandet.

-Spend the afternoon vintage shopping in Midtbyen (the city center).
-Some of our favourites are: Arven, Livid vintage, and Transit.
+Spend the afternoon vintage shopping in Midtbyen (the city centre).
+Some of our favourites shops include Arven, Livid vintage, and Transit.
 Enjoy a flavourful sharing experience paired with a great biodynamic wine selection at Spontan vinbar.

 Length: 3.4 km

 Start at Sellanraa, where you can grab a delicious coffee and treat (we recommend the "munk") to go.
 Make your way through the city centre and cross the newly renovated main square, Torvet, to the Nidaros Cathedral.
 After taking in the majestic cathedral, cross the Gamle Bybro bridge (perfect for a photo) and have lunch at historic Bakklandet Skydsstation, which offers a wide variety of tasty local dishes.